atnon1/CS193P-2020-EmojiArt/README.md

 Issues:
 * Views definitions are long
-* Modifyers like onDrop are deprecated
+* Modifiers like onDrop are deprecated